bhanusupraja/InventoryStandardization/README.md

 # InventoryStandardization

-Step 1: Create a Gemini api key from the this website Step 2: Add the generated key to the .env file GEMINI_API_KEY = ""
-Step 3: open terminal go agents path and create a virtual venv and activate it Step 4: run the command below pip install -r requirements.txt
+Step 1: Create a Gemini api key from the this website Step 2: Add the generated key to the .env file GEMINI_API_KEY = "" Step 3: open terminal go agents path and create a virtual venv and activate it Step 4: run the command below pip install -r requirements.txt
 Step 5: run the command below to start the agent python inputProcessing.py file then you could see the outputs in the data folder

-## Detailed version
-Here’s a **detailed,  **InventoryStandardization** project — it explains setup, configuration, agent roles, and expected outputs clearly 👇

----

 # 🧠 InventoryStandardization